mattbest/mat2d3/README.md

 		    margin (top, right, bottom, left)
 			width
 			height
-			plotType (cart): a string indicating whether the axes should be in cartesian or polar coordinates.
+			plotType ('cart'): a string indicating whether the axes should be in cartesian or polar coordinates.

 	Outputs:
 	  -- index.html